 Professional and doctoral students

 Students earning a professional or doctoral degree may opt to rent or purchase regalia.
 This selection is made during the commencement sign up process.
-Students planning to purchase custom regalia must attend a Doctoral Fitting or visit the bookstore to have additional measurements taken - custom regalia orders cannot be placed over the phone.
-Professional and doctoral regalia will be ready for pick up/payment at the University Bookstore during May 14-19, 2018.
+Professional and doctoral regalia will be ready for pick up/payment at the University Bookstore during May 13-18, 2019.

 Do not wait until commencement day to pick up your regalia.
 The academic procession to the Veale Convocation Center for convocation will begin before the bookstore opens.

-Graduates are permitted to wear cords, stoles, medals or pins that recognize academic achievement only.
-Symbols of social or fraternal organizations or of personal interest should not be worn.
+Graduates are permitted to wear with their academic regalia cords and stoles conferred and provided by University offices or recognized student organizations that reflect academic honors or participation in particular University programs or activities.
 Graduates are permitted to embellish their caps, keeping in mind the spirit of the occasion and the parameters of good taste.

 What to Wear